A representative of Western State College of Law will contact you shortly to discuss your interest in our program.

 Western State students are eligible to participate in direct deposit for student account refunds.
 Direct Deposit helps to ensure that students receive their refunds quickly.
 Students who participate in direct deposit will likely have their funds deposited to their bank accounts within 3-5 working days from the time their refund is approved.
 To activate this service, complete the Student Refund Direct Deposit Form and attach a voided check to the bottom.
 The completed form and the cancelled check should be submitted to the Student Services Office.

-To request a transcript, you must complete and submit a Transcript Request Form to the Student Services Office.
-Transcripts cost $5.00 per copy and are typically processed in 3-5 business days.
+To request a transcript, you must complete and submit a Transcript Request Form PDF to the Student Services Office.
+Transcripts cost $7.00 per copy and are typically processed in 3-5 business days.
 To expedite this process, you may request a RUSH Transcript, which will be processed within 24 hours.
-The fee for a RUSH Transcript is $15.00 for the first copy and $5.00 for each additional copy in the same request.
+The fee for a RUSH Transcript is $15.00 for the first copy and $7.00 for each additional copy in the same request.
 This option is not available on Friday orders.
+Please note that there is NO charge for any transcripts going to a state bar.

 Get a workout after class by taking advantage of Cal State Fullerton’s Student Recreation Center (SRC), conveniently located next door.
 As a Western State College of Law student, you can enjoy this perk at a special rate!
 For more information, contact the Student Services Office by calling 714-459-1120.